skrovnoCZ/Shapes_rendering_experiments_CMD/README.md

 Shapes grid rendering:

-rendering shapes using points connected with calculated lines
+rendering shapes using points connected with calculated lines (press Enter to continue)